 KARES Scientific Advisory Board

-Dr. Julie Secombe, Chair
+Dr. Julie Secombe, PhD, Chair

 Dr. Secombe is a Professor of Genetics and Neuroscience at the Albert Einstein College of Medicine in New York.
 She is also a member of the Rose F. Kennedy Intellectual and Developmental Disabilities Research Center.